SC-Develop/SCD-MessageCenter/README.md

 ## How To it Work

-To use Message Center you must embed message center source code it into your own multitheread application project, and start Message Center TCP Server on a specific port.<br>
+To use Message Center you must embed message center source code it into your own multitheread application QT project, and start Message Center TCP Server on a specific port.<br>
 When the message center server is started, it can accept tcp socket connection from a remote client application as nectat (nc).<br>
 To allow the message center to monitoring your application, you must follow two step: